stefanovertua/BusinessAnalystPortfolio/README.md

 Numbers and data are my tools, and I'm always looking for new ways to apply them creatively and effectively.

+My favorite quote is: "Live as if you were to die tomorrow.
+Learn as if you were to live forever."

 ## **Projects**
 - [Pizza Pioneers: A Comprehensive Performance Analysis](https://github.com/stefanovertua/pizza-pioneers-performance-analysis/tree/main) - A deep dive into sales and operational metrics to drive decision-making in a pizzeria.
 - [Data-Driven Analysis Of A Beverage Retailer](https://github.com/stefanovertua/data-driven-analysis-of-a-beverage-retailer) - A comprehensive business assessment of a Beverage Retailer.